dmwit/nurse-sveta/schema-design.md

   give you a chance to play Rocket League or something.
 A *pause* is such a period of time where nsmp is running but not calculating.

-In the next six subsections we describe each of those tables in detail, then there's a final subsection with the schema in SQL format.
+In the next six subsections we describe the tables for each concept in detail, then there's a final subsection with the schema in SQL format.
+Each has a single table named after the concept, except for pill sequences, which have two tables that store the same information in different formats.

 ## batch